Introduction to Autoimmune Diseases

 Systemic Lupus Erythematosus

-Systemic lupus erythematosus (SLE) is an autoimmune disease that is associated with high levels of autoantibodies to nuclear components and is seen much more often in females.
+Systemic lupus erythematosus (SLE) is an autoimmune disease.
 It presents as a continuum of clinical and serologic abnormalities and includes: asymptomatic autoimmunity, characterized by high levels of serum autoantibodies; systemic lupus erythematosus without tissue damage (SLE-NT); mild SLE, characterized by SLE-related clinical manifestations with no severe or life-threatening complications; Manifested-SLE, characterized by the top three levels of severity of clinical manifestations of organ involvement; and very severe SLE, characterized by life-threatening disease with or without catastrophic manifestations.

 Genetic factors play a significant role in SLE susceptibility, while lifestyle factors (environment/epigenetic/seasonal) contribute to triggering and exacerbating the disease.